awslabs/aws-c-common/README.md

 * There is only one valid character encoding-- UTF-8.
 Try not to ever need to care about character encodings, but where you do, the working assumption should always be UTF-8 unless it's something we don't get a choice in (e.g. a protocol explicitly mandates a character set).
+* If you are not using one or more parameters of a function within its body, use the `AWS_UNUSED_PARAM` macro to communicate explicit intent and avoid possible compilation warnings.
 * If you are adding/using a compiler specific keyword, macro, or intrinsic, hide it behind a platform independent macro definition.
 This mainly applies to header files.
 Obviously, if you are writing a file that will only be built on a certain platform, you have more liberty on this.